SettonRA/audioparty/deployment/NPM-CONFIG.md

 ### SSL Certificate:
 - **SSL Certificate:** Select your existing wildcard certificate
-  - Look for: `*.cineclark.studio` in the dropdown
+  - Look for: `*.yourdomain.com` in the dropdown
-  - Should show expiry date: February 17, 2026
+  - Verify the expiry date is valid

 ### SSL Options (Check these boxes):
 - ☑ **Force SSL** - Redirect HTTP to HTTPS